Yupana: Table yupana

 Various table yupana have been found across Ecuador and Peru.

 The Chordeleg Yupana

 The earliest known example of a table yupana was found in 1869 in Chordeleg, Azuay Province, Ecuador.
-A rectangular table (33x27 cm) of wood consisting of 17 compartments, 14 of which are square, 2 are rectangular, and one of which is octagonal.
-Two edges of the table contain other square compartments (12x12 cm) raised and arranged side by side, upon which two square platforms (7x7 cm), are superimposed.
+A rectangular table (33x27 cm; 13" x 10¾") of wood consisting of 17 compartments, 14 of which are square, 2 are rectangular, and one of which is octagonal.
+Two edges of the table contain other square compartments (12x12 cm; 4¾" x 4¾") raised and arranged side by side, upon which two square platforms (7x7 cm; 2¾" x 2¾"), are superimposed.
 These structures are called "towers".
 The table's compartments are symmetrical with respect to the diagonal of the rectangular compartments.
 The four sides of the board are also engraved with images of human heads and a crocodile.
-As a result of this discovery, Charles Wiener a systematic study of these objects in 1877.
+As a result of this discovery, Charles Wiener conducted a systematic study of these objects in 1877.
 Wiener concluded that the table yupanas served to calculate the taxes that farmers paid to the Incan empire.